Skip to content

 Check price on Amazon

-It is rated to around 113kg of loaded resistance, which is plenty for cable accessory work but not for those chasing very heavy pulls.
-The cons are the obvious ones for a budget wall unit: you need a solid wall and good fixings, both cables run off one mast rather than two widely spaced columns so it is less suited to wide crossovers, and you load plates by hand.
+It is rated to 250kg for home use and runs on linear motion bushing carriages, which is what keeps a budget unit gliding rather than juddering.
+Four chromed Olympic bullhorns, stirrup handles and the wall fixings are included.
+The cons are the obvious ones for a wall unit: you need solid brick or block and good fixings, and you load plates by hand rather than moving a pin.
 For a first cable machine on a budget, or a tight corner, it does the job without fuss.
-It pairs well with a set of adjustable dumbbells for the days you want free-weight work too.
+It pairs well with a set of adjustable dumbbells for the days you want free-weight work too, and with face pulls it hits the rotator cuff and rear shoulder (EMG analysis of external rotation exercises).

 Check price on Amazon